SarthakKamboj/FightingGame/README.md

 <h1>Minimalist</h1>
-<h5>Minimalist is a game I developed around the theme of minimalism.
+<p>Minimalist is a game I developed around the theme of minimalism.
 The essence of the game requires the player to shoot enemies while a timer counts down.
 But, as the player uses more powerups, the times counts down faster.
-Therefore, the game rewards the player for being minimalist when it comes to using power ups!</h5>
+Therefore, the game rewards the player for being minimalist when it comes to using power ups!</p>

 <h3><strong>Important Note: </strong>All the coding scripts can be found in the Scripts folder located inside the Assets folder.</h3>